-Throbbing tooth and/or swellingIf pain is mild to moderate, take 800mg Ibuprofen up to 3x per day.
-Please call and leave a message with our answering machine and arrive at the office first thing the next working day.
+Throbbing tooth and/or swellingIf pain is mild to moderate, take 800mg Ibuprofen up to 3 times a day.
+And please call and leave a message with our answering machine and arrive at the office first thing the next working day.

 Broken ToothIf you are not in pain, please keep area clean.
 Please call 503-518-3384 and leave a message and we will call you back to schedule an appointment and/or arrive at 8am the next open business day and we will work you in.